signalspec/signalspec/README.md

 **Down-evaluation** works like evaluation in traditional programming languages: return value is a function of one or more subexpressions.
 Down-evaluation is functionally pure.

 **Up-evaluation** can be thought of as pushing a value into the expression from the "return" side, which then pushes values into its subexpressions.
 The evaluation either "matches" or "fails".
-It has semantics similar to the pattern in a Rust `match` arm, destructuring a value and testing or binding its compoenents.
+It has semantics similar to the pattern in a Rust `match` arm, destructuring a value and testing or binding its components.

 ### Literals

 number literals: `42.1`
 unit literals: `3.3V`
 integer literals: `42`
-bit literals: `'b1010`, `'xAA55` - Produces a vector of integer 1 and 0.
+bit literals: `'b1010`, `'xAA55` - Produces a vector of integers 1 and 0.
 symbol literals: `#abc` - Symbols are discrete named values internally represented by integers.

 **down:** Evaluates to the literal value.